-With health, all the biological processes that keep a person healthy flow freely, and unneeded energy can be freely released to avoid symptom formation.
+With health, biological processes flow freely, and unneeded energy can be freely released to avoid symptom formation.
 Mind and body function seamlessly together.
 But people block the free movement of health by means of chronic muscle tension and rigid attitudes.
 Then blockages give rise to physical symptoms and emotional issues.

 Chronic muscle tension results in stress ailments such as headaches, TMJ jaw pain, digestive problems, or such.
 But I’m not a physician.
 I’m a holistic psychologist, and I’m limiting my focus to mind/body knowledge I use daily in my practice.

 Chronic muscle tension and rigid attitudes function identically.
 Let’s consider attitudes.

 Rigid attitudes lead to many problems, such as in relationships, work, learning, and basic instincts like self-preservation.
 People whose thinking is rigid become their own worst enemies.
 Their perception suffers.
 They can’t see the world as it is.
 Their emotions get distorted and then they either hold back too much, or they say or do things that make matters worse.

 A lot of people end up feeling nothing, but with a nagging sense that there’s more to life and somehow they’re missing out.

 Consider a person with a tight jaw.
 A person’s hardened jaw may contain age-old impulses to bite.
 Does this seem odd?
 It’s not uncommon for a disappointed or angry baby to bite before learning to hold back.
 This learning process leads to armoring.

 Armor: Impulse and Defense

 Armor begins when impulses flowing outward to the muscles get blocked.
 The child defends against the unwanted impulse to bite by tensing his or her jaw.
 At first, it’s a conscious effort, but later chronic jaw tension develops into permanent armoring and is completely unconscious.